top of page

 It is important to acknowledge that the entirety of our operational, rescue, and regeneration work is powered by our dedicated team of 100% volunteers and board members.
 Their tireless efforts represent hundreds of hours of donated service, which is the true backbone of this association.

-On behalf of the Board, I would like to acknowledge the untiring work of Lori-Ann and I extend my profound gratitude to the Esperance community, our incredible volunteers, local partners (Swans Veterinary Services, Shire of Esperance, Bunnings) and all our major grant providers.
+On behalf of the Board, I would like to acknowledge the untiring work of Lori-Ann and extend my profound gratitude to the Esperance community, our incredible volunteers, local partners (Swans Veterinary Services, Shire of Esperance, Bunnings), and all our major grant providers.
 Your support has transformed an aspiration into a tangible reality for wildlife conservation on the South Coast of Western Australia.

 Signed,